 Wouldn’t it be handy to log into one website, or open one app on your phone, and see all of your accounts - all of your current accounts, credit cards and savings - in one place?

-In the UK, the Competition and Markets Authority (CMA) has forced the nine largest current account providers (Allied Irish Bank, Bank of Ireland, Barclays, Danske, HSBC, Lloyds Banking Group, Nationwide, RBS Group, Santander) to open up their data.
+On January 2018, the Competition and Markets Authority (CMA) forced the nine largest UK current account providers (Allied Irish Bank, Bank of Ireland, Barclays, Danske, HSBC, Lloyds Banking Group, Nationwide, RBS Group, Santander) to open up their data.

 This means developers of mobile and web applications are able to ‘plug in’ to your current account data in a secure and standardised way, if you give them permission to do so.